 My worst Super Bowl Moment involved a blonde Mormon, a gas mask, a missing cigar box and Laura Bush.
 What was your worst Super Bowl moment?

 We all know that Super Bowl Sunday is a corridor to sports glory and immortality.
-But for every hero there's a goat, and for every fourth-quarter comeback there's a sex-crazed coke binge.
+But for every winner there's a loser and for every story of a heroic fourth-quarter comeback there's another about a legendary sex-crazed coke binge.
+The Super Bowl invites extremes.
+And while the day can be one of bacchanalia and celebration things can also turn quickly and swallow the unsuspecting whole.

-More than one good man has perished in the pressure of the Super Bowl.
-Below is a list of the 10 worst moments in Super Bowl history, as voted on by no one:
+Below is a list of the worst moments in Super Bowl history, as voted on by me:

-The announcers must've said it 20 times: no team has ever blown a 10-point lead in the Super Bowl.
-Denver immediately proceeded to allow Washington five consecutive touchdowns - in only 18 plays and six minutes.
+The announcers must've said it 20 times: no team had ever blown a 10-point lead in the Super Bowl.
+Denver immediately proceeded to allow Washington five consecutive touchdowns - in just 18 plays spanning six minutes.
 The Redskins posted 42 unanswered points, with 35 of them coming in that second quarter.
-But how could they be expected to stop the immortal Doug Williams and Timmy Smith?

-9) Barrett Robbins on suicide watch, Super Bowl XXXVII
+13. Barrett Robbins on suicide watch (Super Bowl XXXVII)

 Robbins gets drunk and starts crying in some Mexican bar and receives national media attention.
 I do it and all I get is an intervention.